pagkly/Zed/Investopedia4/The Definition of Efficiency.md

 ## Understanding Efficiency

 In general something is efficient if nothing is wasted and all processes are optimized.
-In finance and economics, efficiency can be used in a variety of ways to describe various optimization processes.
+In [[Finance|finance]] and [[Economics|economics]], efficiency can be used in a variety of ways to describe various optimization processes.

 [Economic efficiency](https://www.investopedia.com/terms/e/economic_efficiency.asp) refers to the optimization of resources to best serve each person in that economic state.
 No set threshold determines the effectiveness of an economy, but indicators of economic efficiency include goods brought to market at the lowest possible cost and labor that provides the greatest possible output.

 [Market efficiency](https://www.investopedia.com/terms/m/marketefficiency.asp) describes how well prices integrate available information.
 Markets are thus said to be efficient when all information is already incorporated into prices, and so there is no way to "beat" the market since there are no undervalued or overvalued securities available.
-Market efficiency was described in 1970 by economist Eugene Fama, whose [[efficient market hypothesis (EMH)]](https://www.investopedia.com/terms/e/efficientmarkethypothesis.asp) states that an investor can't outperform the market, and that market anomalies should not exist because they will immediately be [arbitraged](https://www.investopedia.com/terms/a/arbitrage.asp) away.
+Market efficiency was described in 1970 by economist Eugene Fama, whose [[efficient market hypothesis (EMH)]](https://www.investopedia.com/terms/e/efficientmarkethypothesis.asp) states that an investor can't [[Outperform|outperform]] the market, and that market anomalies should not exist because they [[Will|will]] immediately be [arbitraged](https://www.investopedia.com/terms/a/arbitrage.asp) away.

 [Operational efficiency](https://www.investopedia.com/terms/o/operationalefficiency.asp) measures how well profits are earned as a function of [operating costs](https://www.investopedia.com/terms/o/operating-cost.asp).
 The greater the operational efficiency, the more profitable a firm or investment is.
 This is because the entity is able to generate greater income or returns for the same or lower cost than an alternative.
-In financial markets, operational efficiency occurs when transaction costs and fees are reduced.
+In financial markets, operational efficiency occurs when [[Transaction Costs|transaction costs]] and fees are reduced.

 ## A Historical Look